INDIAN INSTITUTE OF MANAGEMENT CALCUTTA

 B. Final Selection for MBA Programme

-IIM Calcutta will apply Government of India reservation policy for admission to Central Educational Institutions (CEIs).
+IIM Calcutta will apply the Government of India reservation policy for admission to Central Educational Institutions (CEIs).

-Any dispute concerning Admissions for the MBA Batch 2022-24 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of city of Kolkata only.
+Any dispute concerning Admissions for the MBA Batch 2023-25 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of the city of Kolkata only.

-COVID-19: Any possible disruptions related to COVID-19 can impact the MBA admission process of IIM Calcutta.
-The information as specified in the Admission Policy is subject to the advisories and guidelines of Central and State Government during the admission process for 2022-24 Batch.
-Interested candidates are advised to keep this external factor in mind due to the current pandemic.
+Any possible disruptions such as COVID-19 can impact the MBA admission process of IIM Calcutta.
+The information as specified in the Admission Policy is subject to the advisories and guidelines of Central and State Government during the admission process for 2023-25 Batch.